tetra-framework/tetra/README.md

 Component library packaging
 : Every component belongs to a "library"; their JS & CSS is packed together for quicker browser downloads.

-Components with overridable blocks
+Components with overridable slots
-: Components can have multiple {% block(s) %} which can be overridden when used.
+: Components can have multiple {% slot(s) %} which can be overridden when used.

 JS/CSS builds using [esbuild](https://esbuild.github.io)
 : Both for development (built into runserver) and production your JS & CSS is built with esbuild.